List of Ghostbusters characters: Ivo Shandor

-Ivo Shandor, a surgeon and an architect of some renown during the early 20th century, was born in Romania around 1859, and he moved to New York City from Bucharest in 1898.
-Shandor is the overall cause for the circumstances in the events of the original film's canons and appears as the "boss" of the 2009 video game.
-He is played by actors Brian Doyle-Murray and J.K.
-Simmons in the game and the 2021 film Ghostbusters: Afterlife, respectively.
-He is also a relative of Wolf Van Shandor, a famous artist who made mythological artworks.
-As an architect, his structural styles include Federal, Art Deco, Occult, and Gozerian (Mesopotamia).
-Shandor is obsessed with mythologies, having extensive knowledge on the occult and science that rivals Egon Spengler and Ray Stantz, despite being insane with a God complex, he deemed that humanity is beyond redemption after the First World War.
-He established the Cult of Gozer worshippers with close to a thousand followers based on his American family's ancestral island home on the Hudson River where he mass-produced ectoplasm.
+Ivo Shandor, a surgeon and an architect of some renown during the early 20th century, was born in Romania around 1859.
+He moved to New York City from Bucharest in 1898.
+Shandor’s achievements set in motion the plot of the original film, and he appears as the "boss" of the 2009 video game.
+He is played by actors Brian Doyle-Murray in the game and J.K.
+Simmons in the 2021 film Ghostbusters: Afterlife.
+He is a relative of Wolf Van Shandor, a famous artist who made mythology-inspired artworks.
+His architectural style includes elements of Federalism, Art Deco, and (Mesopotamian).
+Shandor is obsessed with mythologies, having extensive knowledge of the occult and of science that rivals Egon Spengler and Ray Stantz.
+Insane with a God complex, he deemed that humanity is beyond redemption after the First World War.
+He established the Cult of Gozer, comprising nearly a thousand followers.
+The cult was based on his family's island home on the Hudson River, where he mass-produced ectoplasm.
 John Horace Tobin, author of several reference books, infiltrated Shandor's new religious movement and published his findings on their methods and history as part of Tobin's Spirit Guide.